krosenfeld-IDM/comps-emcee/README.md

-# template-python-devtainer
+# comps-emcee
-Template python devtainer/codespace
+Running emcee on comps